Welcome to the Chemical Hydrology and Mass Spectrometry Lab!

 Postdoctoral Fellow Opportunity

-The Datta Lab has an opening for a postdoctoral fellow interested in hyporheic zone hydrology and geochemistry.
+The lab has an opening for a two-year postdoctoral position in low temperature geochemistry.

-The Datta Lab has an opening for a graduate student interested in soil sensor technology and soil chemistry.
+The lab has an opening for a doctoral student interested in soil sensor technology, soil physics, and soil chemistry.

 MS student Ashley Aguilar featured in MIRO Program web article